AuriRex/GTFO_TheArchive/TheArchive.Core/README.md

 </p>

 > [!NOTE]
-> *The settings shown here are not part of `TheArchive.Core` but instead part of `TheArchive.Essentials` and only here to show off some of the features available in the settings menu.*
+> *The settings shown here are not part of `TheArchive.Core` but instead part of `TheArchive.Essentials` and only here to show off some of the neat things you can do with the mod settings menu.*

 ## License